opportus/object-mapper/README.md

 typed or not) objects via extensible strategies and controls.

-Leverage this solution by delegating to it patternable control over your model data and services to truly decouple those from your application.
-Meaning that nowhere in your codebase is statically coded these models and services routine calls which are variables defined by that patternable control.
+Leverage this solution by delegating to it patternable control over your model data and services to **truly decouple** those from your application.
+Meaning nowhere then in your codebase is statically coded these models and services routine calls which are variables dynamically defined by that patternable control.

 Leverage further this solution by delegating to it self-learning AI driven control over your model data to transform it autonomously.